 As a general rule, public entities are obliged to select a contractor through a public tender procedure, with the exception of those cases specifically determined by law whereby they can follow the abbreviated selection, the merit-based selection, the minimum amount selection or the direct selection procedures.
 In general terms, one of the main differences between the public tender and the other special procurement procedures is that it takes longer to award a contract by public tender because of the legal stages incorporated in the PPS.

 The public tender procedure is the most complete and is the basis for the other public procurement procedures.
 In most of these, bidders are required to submit guarantees for the purposes of risk mitigation.

-To address the country's infrastructure shortcomings, and following a fast-track legislative procedure, the president of Colombia enacted Law 1508 of 2012 (the PPP Law) on 10 January 2012, incentivising the development of infrastructure projects in Colombia with a view to attracting new foreign companies to invest in this field.
+To address the country's infrastructure shortcomings, and following a fast-track legislative procedure, the President of Colombia enacted Law 1508 of 2012 (PPP Law) on 10 January 2012, incentivising the development of infrastructure projects in Colombia with a view to attracting new foreign companies to invest in this field.
 The PPP Law creates new opportunities to build and operate public infrastructure projects, provides additional comfort to lenders and substantially improves the country's previous private finance initiative regime.